nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ## **Design**

-RC4HDB has the idea of providing a flexible product which functions well, yet not too complex.
-Keeping this in mind, the developers are pursuing an iterative approach, adding new features and functionalities amidst the evolving requirements.
+RC4HDB aims to provide a complex set of features which are simple to use.
+Keeping this in mind, we are pursuing an iterative approach, adding new features and functionalities amidst the evolving requirements.
 This gives rise to the following main guiding principles for RC4HDB:

 **Maintainability**

 This project was adapted from an application called [`AddressBook Level 3 (AB3)`](https://se-education.org/addressbook-level3/).
-The developers of `AB 3` have developed in a manner that facilitates easy modification of components.
+`AB3` was developed in a manner that facilitates easy modification of components.
 This design allows the functionalities implemented to be easily changed depending on the goals of the developers.
-Building upon the existing components in `AB3`, the developers are to add additional classes to the major components including [**`UI`**](#ui-component), [**`Logic`**](#logic-component) , [**`Model`**](#model-component), [**`Storage`**](#storage-component).
+Building upon the existing components in `AB3`, we are to add additional classes to the major components which include [**`UI`**](#ui-component), [**`Logic`**](#logic-component) , [**`Model`**](#model-component), [**`Storage`**](#storage-component).

 **Command Line Interface (CLI) Oriented**

 [**CLI**](#glossary) gives the user an easy way to type commands.
 This is especially useful for a target audience which is familiar with the process of performing admin tasks using a computer.
-For users who type fast, RC4HDB will be highly efficient and quick to respond, replacing their existing processes of managing their housing database.
+For users who type fast, RC4HDB will be highly efficient and quick to respond, improving their existing processes of managing their housing database.

 <div markdown="span" class="alert alert-primary">